shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 }
 ```

 Let's start with the `pay` method.
-You'll have to start with letting your external payment provider know, where he should redirect your customer in return when the payment was done.
-This is usually done by making an API call and transmitting the return URL, which you can fetch from the passed `AsyncPaymentTransactionStruct` by using the method `getReturnUrl`.
+You'll have to start by letting your external payment provider know where he should redirect your customer in return when the payment is done.
+This is usually done by making an API call and transmitting the return URL, which you can fetch from the passed `AsyncPaymentTransactionStruct` using the method `getReturnUrl`.
 Since this is just an example, the method `sendReturnUrlToExternalGateway` is empty.
 Fill in your logic in there in order to actually send the return URL to the external payment provider.
 The last thing you need to do, is to redirect your customer to the external payment provider via a `RedirectResponse`.

 Once your customer is done at the external payment provider, he will be redirected back to your shop.
 This is where the `finalize` method will be executed.
-In here you have to check whether or not the payment process was successful.
-If e.g. the customer cancelled the payment process, you'll have to throw a `CustomerCanceledAsyncPaymentException` exception.
+In here, you have to check whether or not the payment process was successful.
+If e.g., the customer canceled the payment process, you'll have to throw a `CustomerCanceledAsyncPaymentException` exception.

 Otherwise, you can proceed to check if the payment status was successful.
-If that's the case, set the order's transaction state to `paid`.
-If not, you could e.g. reopen the order's transaction.
+If so, set the order's transaction state to `paid`.
+If not, you could, e.g. reopen the order's transaction.

 ### Prepared payments example

 To improve the payment workflow on headless systems or reduce orders without payment, payment handlers can implement an additional interface to support pre-created payments.
-The client (e.g. a single page application) can prepare the payment directly with the payment service (not through Shopware) and pass a transaction reference (token) to Shopware to complete the payment.
+The client (e.g. a single-page application) can prepare the payment directly with the payment service (not through Shopware) and pass a transaction reference (token) to Shopware to complete the payment.

-This comes in two steps: The handler has to validate the payment beforehand, or throw an exception, if the validation fails.
-After completing the checkout, Shopware calls the handler again, to actually charge the payment.
+Two steps are necessary: The handler has to validate the payment beforehand, or throw an exception, if the validation fails.
+After completing the checkout, Shopware calls the handler again to charge the payment.

 Let's have a look at a simple example: